sebasfalcone/better-work-notes/Dessign_Patterns.md

 #### Example

 You have an e-commerce app with an `Order` class that calculates shipping costs and all shipping methods are hardcoded inside the class.
 If you need to add a new shipping method, you have to change the code of the `Order` class and risk breaking it.

 ![Open_closed_bad](./Resources/SOLID/Open_closed_bad.jpeg)

 You can solve the problem by applying the [*Strategy pattern*](https://refactoring.guru/design-patterns/strategy).
-Start by extracting shipping methods into separate classes with common interface.
+Start by extracting shipping methods into separate classes with a common interface.

 ![Open_closed_bad](./Resources/SOLID/Open_closed_good.jpeg)

-Now, when you implement a new shipping method, you can derive new class from the `Shipping` interface without touching any of the code in the `Order` class.
+Now, when you implement a new shipping method, you can derive a new class from the `Shipping` interface without touching any of the code in the `Order` class.

-As a bonus, this solution let you move the delivery time calculation to more relevant classes, according to the [*single responsibility principle*](#single-responsibility-principle).
+As a bonus, this solution lets you move the delivery time calculation to more relevant classes, according to the [*single responsibility principle*](#single-responsibility-principle).

 ### Liskow substitution principle
 > When extending a class, remember that you should be able to pass objects of the subclass in place of objects of the parent class without breaking the client code.

-This means that the subclass should remain compatible with the behavior of the super-class.
+This means that the subclass should remain compatible with the behavior of the superclass.
 When overriding a method, extend the base behavior instead of replacing it with something else.

-This principle is a set of checks that help predict whether a subclass remains compatible with the code that was working with the super-class.
-This is critical when developing libraries and frameworks, because your classes are going to be used by other people whose code you can't directly access and change.
+This principle is a set of checks that help predict whether a subclass remains compatible with the code that was working with the superclass.
+This is critical when developing libraries and frameworks because your classes are going to be used by other people whose code you can't directly access and change.

 #### Checklist
 - Parameter types in a method of a subclass should *match* or be *more abstract* than parameter types in the method of the supper-class:
    - There's a class with a method that's supposed to feed cats `feed(Cat c)`.
 Client code always passes cat objects into this method.
       - **GOOD**: You create a subclass that overrode the method so that it can feed any animal (a supper-class of cats): `feed(Animal c)`.
 Now if you pass an object to the client code, everything would still work.
 The method can feed all animals, so it can still feed any cat passed by the client.
-      - **BAD**: You create another subclass and restricted the feeding method to only accept Bengal cats (a subclass if cats): `feed(BengalCat c)`.
+      - **BAD**: You create another subclass and restricted the feeding method to only accept Bengal cats (a subclass of cats): `feed(BengalCat c)`.
 What will happen to the client code if oy link it with an object like this instead of with the original class?
 Since the method can only feed a specific breed of cats, it won't serve generic cats passed by the client, breaking all related functionality.

 - The return type in a method of a subclass should *match* or be a *sub-type* of the return type in the method of the super-class (requirements for a return type are inverse of requirements for parameter types):
    - You have a class with a method `Cat butCat();`.
-The client code expects to receive any cat as result of executing this method.
+The client code expects to receive any cat as a result of executing this method.
       - **GOOD**: A subclass overrides the method as follows: `BengalCat buyCat();`.
-The client gets a Bengal cat, which still is a cat, so everything okay.
+The client gets a Bengal cat, which still is a cat, so everything is okay.
       - **BAD**: A subclass overrides the method as follows: `Animal butCat();`.
 Now the client code breaks since it receives an unknown generic animal, that doesn't for a structure designed for a cat.

-- A method in a subclass shouldn't throw types of exceptions which the base method isn't expected to throw:
+- A method in a subclass shouldn't throw types of exceptions that the base method isn't expected to throw:
     - Types of exceptions should *match* or be *sub-types* of the ones that the base method is already able to throw.
 This is because `try-catch` blocks in the client code target specific types and unexpected types might slip throw the defensive lines of the client code and crash the application.

 - A subclass shouldn't strengthen pre-conditions:
     - If the base method has a parameter with type `int`.
 If a subclass limits the value of the argument to just positive numbers (by throwing an exception), then the client code, which used to work fine when passing negative numbers into the method, now breaks if starts working with an object of this subclass.

 - A subclass shouldn't weaken post-conditions:
     - You have a class with a method that works with a DB.
-A method of the class is supposed to always close all opened DB connections upon return a value.
+A method of the class is supposed to always close all opened DB connections upon returning a value.
     - If you create a subclass that leaves open the connection to reuse it.
 But the client might now know about that and terminate the program without cleanly closing it, leaving behind ghost DB connections.

 #### Example